earthly/website/blog/_posts/2022-09-26-Flux-vs-Argo-CD.md

  - GitOps
  - Kubernetes
 topic: ci
+excerpt: "This article compares the Flux and Argo CD GitOps tools, exploring their features and capabilities.
+It discusses aspects such as reconciliation, source tracking, configuration, Helm support, scaling out, permissions, and multi-cluster deployment.
+Whether you're new to GitOps or looking to choose between these two tools, this comparison will provide valuable insights."
 ---

 Since February we have been working on adopting Kubernetes and cloud-native technologies for our cell simulation platform at [Turbine.ai](https://turbine.ai).